Updated September 17, 2021

-The Roundhouse Lodge, Rendezvous Lodge, Garibaldi Lift Co.
-(GLC) and Garbanzo Grill are all open (hours correspond with lift operations), with Dusty’s Bar & BBQ opening on June 12 and the Roundhouse’s much-loved Umbrella Bar will return for weekends starting in mid-June.
+The Roundhouse Lodge (now closed until the winter season), Rendezvous Lodge, Garibaldi Lift Co.
+(GLC) and Garbanzo Grill are all open (hours correspond with lift operations), with Dusty’s Bar & BBQ opening on June 12 and the Roundhouse’s much-loved Umbrella Bar (now closed until the winter season) will return for weekends starting in mid-June.
 Merlins, at the base of Blackcomb Mountain, will not be opening this summer.

 Table bookings are 50-minutes long and seat up to six people.
 Food choice is limited to grab n’ go options, in line with COVID health recommendations, except for at GLC and Dusty’s, where there is table service.
 And, we’re very happy to announce that espresso-style beverages are back!

 Again, this summer will be one that sees Whistler Blackcomb adjusting to protocol changes as the season progresses.
 Make sure you know what to expect before you arrive and pack your patience; we’re all in this together.
 If you want to win a trip to Whistler this summer (enter now, travel later), check out the Adventure Deeper Contest, which includes round-trip airfare, six nights’ accommodation and a host of summer activity fun.